thoresonjd/dsa-cpp/README.md

 ```
 ./<name>
 ```
-From the root of the repository, programs can be executed via
+From the root directory of the repository, programs can be executed via
 ```
 ./bin/<name>
 ```